Timo Letschert: Lyngby

 On 3 October 2022, Letschert joined newly promoted Danish Superliga club Lyngby Boldklub on a deal for the rest of 2022.
 He made his debut for the club on 14 October, coming on as a substitute in the 74th minute for Pascal Gregor in a 2–0 loss at home against AaB.
 His first start came the following week against OB, which ended in a 3–1 away defeat.
 He left the club at the end of 2022.

 Gwangju FC

 On 2 January 2023, Letschert joined newly promoted Gwangju FC of the South Korean K League 1.
 He made his debut for the club on 25 February, the first matchday of the season, starting in a 1–0 away victory against the Suwon Samsung Bluewings.
 On 28 May, he scored his first goal for the club in a league win against Suwon FC.
 He suffered an injury in August 2023, sidelining him for several months.

 Chengdu Rongcheng

 On 22 February 2024, Letschert joined Chinese Super League club Chengdu Rongcheng.
+After finishing the 2025 season, Letschert announced his retirement through social media on 30 January 2026.

 International career

 Letschert played three international matches for the Netherlands under-21 between August and October 2013.

 Letschert received his first call up to the senior Netherlands national team in March 2016 for friendlies against France and England by national team coach Danny Blind.

-However, as of May 2023, Letschert has never made any national team appearances.
+However, as of May 2026, Letschert has never made any national team appearances.